Millions of people aren’t registered to vote in the UK – and if you're not registered, you can't vote.

-The Missing Millions: Amongst the myriad other worries around moving house, registering to vote can often take a low priority.
-Whereas under household registration, one resident could sign everyone up to vote, under the new system everyone will have to register individually.
-Many people may only realise they didn't get around to registering at election time, when it is already too late.
+Moving house is a big deal and registering to vote can often be a low priority.
+Whereas under household registration, one resident could sign everyone up to vote, under IER everyone has to register individually.
+Many people may only realise they didn’t get around to registering at election time, when it is already too late.

-The Electoral Commission's latest analysis shows that "areas with a high concentration of certain demographics – students, private renters and especially young adults" where people move on a regular basis, are particularly in danger of having low registration numbers.
+The Electoral Commission’s analysis shows that “areas with a high concentration of certain demographics – students, private renters and especially young adults” are particularly in danger of having low registration numbers.

+Why does it matter?
 Unrepresentative electoral registers will lead to unrepresentative constituencies.
-Under the current proposals urban and socially deprived areas where registration is low are likely to have fewer MPs per person than affluent areas where registration is high.
+Under the current proposals urban and socially deprived areas where registration is low are likely to have fewer MPs per person than the affluent areas where registration is high.
+This means that areas where people are more likely to go to their MP for help with housing, debt or immigration could end up with less representation.